Stargator/dotfile/readme.md

 ------

 To install dotfiles locally, run `rake install`.
-Local copies of any dotfiles listed in `groups.conf` will be overwritten without warning, so be careful!
+Local copies of any dotfiles listed in `config/groups.conf` will be overwritten without warning, so be careful!

 To do